mre/mre.github.io.v2/blog/2017-obsolete.md

-extends: default.liquid
+permalink: /2017/obsolete
 title: Making Myself Obsolete
-subtitle:   Writing a Linter for Linting Linters
-date:       10 Dec 2017 00:00:00 +0000
-humandate:  10th of December 2017
-path:       2017/obsolete
-excerpt:    In December 2015 I was looking for static analysis tools to integrate into trivago's CI process.
+excerpt: "In December 2015 I was looking for static analysis tools to integrate into trivago's CI process.
 The idea was to detect typical programming mistakes automatically.
 That's quite a common thing and there are lots of helpful tools out there which fit the bill.
-            So I looked for a list of tools...
+So I looked for a list of tools..."
+published_date: "2017-12-10 00:00:00 +0000"
+layout: default.liquid
+data:
+  humandate: 10th of December 2017
+  css: ~
+  translations: ~
   social_img: 2017_obsolete.png
-comments: null
+  comments: ~
-translations: null
-css: null
+  subtitle: Writing a Linter for Linting Linters
 ---
 <figure>
         <object data="/img/posts/2017/obsolete/dinosaur.svg" type="image/svg+xml"></object>
   <figcaption>